-- a) Damage to conventional assets. - b) Damage to renewables.
+- a) Damage to conventional assets.

+- b) Damage to renewables.

 - c) Civil liability.

-- d) Damage to the environment.
+- d) Environmental risks (EIL).

 - e) Nuclear risk.

 - f) Cyber risks.

+- g) Directors' and officers' liability.

 The policy states that the optimal scope and levels of risk retention should be based on the objective of optimising the total cost of the risk.